FRC900/rtc-bq32k-rRIO/README.md

 This is a stock driver for Linux mainline from what I can tell.

+The stock driver file was modified to remove the need to do anything special to enable the trickle charge feature.
+This is a hack but it works for this module on this platform.

 This is built on the RoboRIO using these directions from NI:
 https://forums.ni.com/t5/NI-Linux-Real-Time-Documents/Tutorial-Adding-Kernel-Modules-on-NI-Linux-Real-Time/ta-p/3527186